siddhartha-gadgil/LogicTypesSpaces/source/_posts/2014-03-18-foundations-objects.markdown

   false  : Bool
 ```

 The above code gives the construction of three objects: a type called Bool and two objects true and false that have type Bool.
 This is a simple rule for constructing a type - give it a name and list objects in it.
+Such a rule, in both Agda and Homotopy type theory (HoTT) is a special case of a more general rule (for constructing inductive types) which we will see later.

-Note that we do not have an explicit rule saying that the type Bool has no other objects, or even that true and false are different objects.
-Indeed we will not introduce any such rule, but rules for constructing objects will implicitly tell us that Bool has exactly two distinct objects, true and false.
+Note that we do not have an explicit rule saying that any term with type Bool is either _true_ or _false_, or even that _true_ and _false_ are not equal.
+Indeed we will not introduce any such rule; instead rules for constructing objects will implicitly tell us that there are exactly two distinct terms with type Bool, true and false.

 ###A function###